EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-vserver/vpn-vserver.md

 <b>icaProxySessionMigration</b>
 This option determines if an existing ICA Proxy session is transferred when the user logs on from another device.

+<b>dtls</b>
+This option starts/stops Turn service on the vserver

+<b>loginOnce</b>
+This option enables/disables seamless SSO for this Vserver.

 <b>advancedEpa</b>
-Indicates whether advanced EPA feature is enabled or not.NOTE: This attribute is deprecated.Depricated AdvanceEPA Option
+Indicates whether advanced EPA feature is enabled or not.

 <b>deviceCert</b>
 Indicates whether device certificate check as a part of EPA is enabled or not.